raspberrypilearning/generic-python-rounding-numbers/en/step_1.md

-There are a few ways in which what we think of as 'a number' can be stored as a variable in Python.
+There are a few ways that what we think of as 'a number' can be stored as a variable in Python.

-Let's start with the most common type that you're likely to need to round: a float.
+Let's start with the most common type that you're likely to need to round: `a float`.

 Python floats are real numbers that include a decimal point.
 For example: 234.8, 60.0, 1.23456.

-If you want to round a float to a certain number of decimal places you can use the *round* function.
+If you want to round a `float` to a certain number of decimal places you can use the `round` function.

 ```python
 >>> round(1.23456,2)